rschuetzler/datacom-labs/Exercise 1 - Vagrant Setup/1-Vagrant Setup.md

     * `> vagrant init ubuntu/trusty64` [enter]
 * Start the virtual machine with the following command:
     * `> vagrant up` [enter]
     * Note that "ubuntu/trusty64" refers to a Vagrant box (i.e. template computer).
 If you have not already used this box, the box will be downloaded automatically.
-This download may take a few hours.
+Depending on your Internet connection speed, this download may take some time.

 Your Ubuntu virtual machine is now running.
 You will not see a graphical user interface (GUI) because by default, Vagrant virtual machines are "headless."
 There are ways to turn on the GUI, but for now it is not needed.